roryquennev/Elk-Stack-Project/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbook (.yml) file to /etc/ansible
 - Update the hosts file to include the virtual machines by their internal IP and their respective server grouping:

 ![hosts](Images/hosts.PNG)

-*This will aid in specifying which machine to install the ELK server on versus installing Filebeat and Metricbeat
+*This will aid in specifying which machine to install the ELK server on versus the machines that will require Filebeat and Metricbeat
 - Run the playbook, and navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana (Kibana) to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_